 The Lull does a good job at preventing heat buildup due to the utilization of the gel infused memory foam and the soft breathable cover.
 We did not feel any discomfort or stickiness that is often the case with all memory foam mattresses, and Lull did a good job in this respect.

-We would rate the Lull above average in terms of not sleeping hot, and is significantly better than most memory foam mattresses in this regard.
+We would rate the Lull mattress as above average in terms of not sleeping hot, and is significantly better than most memory foam mattresses in this regard.